 Arson in the second degree

 Arson in the second degree is very similar to arson in the third degree, except that another person not involved in setting the fire is in the building or vehicle at the time the fire or explosion is set, and the perpetrator knows there is a reasonable possibility this person is present.

 The most serious form of arson, arson in the first degree, is a class A-I violent felony.
 It carries a minimum jail sentence of 15 years to life in prison and a maximum sentence of 25 years to life.
 It is, essentially, arson in the second degree with one or more aggravating factors:

 - The perpetrator used an explosive or incendiary device

 - Another person was seriously injured

 - The perpetrator stood to profit financially from the crime

-If you face an arson charge, do not delay in hiring a reputable criminal defense lawyer.
-Your attorney can investigate your case, advise you regarding your legal options and help you make critical decisions every step of the way.
+If you face an arson charge, do not delay in hiring a reputable lawyer.
+Your New York arson defense attorney can investigate your case, advise you regarding your legal options and help you make critical decisions every step of the way.

-A Long Island Criminal Defense Lawyer in Your Corner
+Put A Long Island Defense Lawyer in Your Corner

 DISMISSED DRUG CASE